AmeyPank/Internpe-E-commerce/README.md

 # Build-and-Deploy-Ecommerce-Website-With-HTML-CSS-JavaScript

 ## Description
 LEARN HOW TO BUILD AND DEPLOY FULL RESPONSIVE ECOMMERCE WEBSITE USING HTML CSS & JAVASCRIPT.
-This is a free HTML CSS Course.
-And in this course we will learn how to build and deploy a full multipage ecommerce website completely from scratch step by step.
-Will Create from responsive navbar using html CSS JavaScript to responsive footer in one video.
+And in this project  will learn how to build and deploy a full multipage ecommerce website completely from scratch step by step.Created responsive navbar using html CSS JavaScript to responsive footer .

 About Project
 - Responsive Ecommerce Website Tutorial Using HTML CSS & JavaScript.